adam-zakaria/algorithmic-trading/README.md

 ![get increasing average stretch](https://user-images.githubusercontent.com/5415505/147394491-f768c982-e889-46b8-8c30-83988fd401e6.png)

 # Findings

+If I started off this trading strategy at the beginning of the coin, I would've been better off just holding.

 # Additional Notes
 This is a very unsophisicated algorithm! get_average_stretch only considers how *long* a stretch is, not the *slope* of the stretch* - it does not consider how much a stretch is increasing or decreasing, just that it's doing one or the other.
 I

+Another problem is that I train on the data I'm evaluating!

+I think I'm also realizing I didn't implement a short.

+I'm also realizing there are probably a million more of these algorithms on quantopian like sites :)

 # Additional Resources:
 https://omscs.gatech.edu/cs-7646-machine-learning-trading